Tevfik-365/calculator-technology/README.md

 This is a household electricity calculator (there is also a form).
+Libraries (python,flask) it is working with VSC (Visual Studio Code).